Attraction and Retention

-We continued with the activities for attracting talent from universities, which due to both the prestige of their teaching and their geographical scope, ensure nationwide coverage and disclosure, through events such as job fairs, workshops and open days, for example.
+We have been continuing to develop activities to attract talent from universities which, due to both the prestige of their teaching and their geographical scope, ensure nationwide coverage and disclosure, through events such as job fairs, workshops and open days, among other initiatives.

-LinkedIn, the professional network, is a valuable tool for attracting talent, and in fact there was a substantial increase in the number of candidates recruited through that network and in the number of followers of the Group’s page, which at the end of 2016 amounted to more than 87 thousand.
+LinkedIn is a valuable tool for attracting talent and, in fact, having been recorded a substantial increase in the number of candidates recruited through this network and in the number of people following the Group’s page which, at the end of 2017, counted more than 110 thousand followers.

 The way we develop our talent

-In order to ensure a sustainable pace of growth, we have invested in our people’s continuous training, regardless of their role or the country where they work.
+In order to ensure a sustainable growth rate, we invest in the continuous training of our people, regardless of their role or the country where they work.